Pteronarcys californica

 Pteronarcys californica is a species of insect in the family Pteronarcyidae, the giant stoneflies and salmonflies.
 It is known commonly as a salmonfly.
 Salmonflies are an important aquatic insect for fly anglers and many nymph and adult fly patterns are tied to imitate this insect.

 Characteristics

 Pteronarcys californica nymphs, or larvae, can grow to lengths in excess of 5 cm.
 The nymphs' dorsal side (back) is dark in colour, although their ventral side (belly) is lighter.
 The colouring can vary, and subtle patterns are occasionally found on the abdomen.
 They are detritivores, eating stream debris partially broken down by other organisms.
-They are "shredders" as a functional feeding group, breaking down large bits of detritus into smaller while feeding.
+They are "shredders" as a functional feeding group, breaking down large bits of detritus down into smaller ones while feeding.
 The adults are also large, and the abdomen, leg joints, and several thorax joints are a bright orange colour.
 Two pairs of large wings, kept flat against the body when at rest, are longer than the body.
 The adult carries its eggs at the end of the abdomen and look like a cluster of orange salmon eggs.